krzk/tools/README.md

 basic automation stuff.
 More advanced usage is incoming - I just need to clean it up.

+## /boards

+Scripts and tools running on my development boards, e.g. USB Ethernet gadget networking.

 ## /buildbot

 Buildbot master configuration and scripts executed by workers for building and booting ARM embedded targets at https://krzk.eu.

+## /git-build-kernel

+Awesome and easy to use **git push build kernel** scripts which I use on my build server for building kernel and running DT binding checks during daily work.

 ## /linux

-Helpers in maintaining Linux kernel (specific to my maintainer area).
+Helpers in maintaining Linux kernel (specific to my maintainer areas).

 ## /odroid